aegis4ics/ssp21-cpp-mkdocs/docs/proxy/configuration.md

   - qkd_source_id: "source1"        # a unique identifier for the source
     type: "qix"                     # the only supported type ATM is qix
     num_subscribers: 1              # the number of subscribers
+    metrics:
+      bin_size: 10                  # the number of samples in a FIFO bin
+      update_period:                # how frequently the metrics are recalculated
+        value: 5
+        unit: seconds
     serial:
       device: "/dev/pts/3"          # the serial device, e.g. /dev/ttyS0 or COM1
       baud: 9600                    # baud rate, defaults to 9600 if not specified